tradex-app/CaleX/README.md

 ### Using Built-in Languages

+CaleX comes preconfigured with the following languages:

+* English
+* French
+* German
+* Russian
+* Spanish

 ```javascript
 const calendar = new CaleX(container, {
   language: 'en' // Currently supports English
 });
 ```
+Further languages can be added by copying and modify the `languages.js` file found in npm package or in the Git repo `./i18n/languages.js`

 ### Adding Custom Languages